 The research team was surprised to find that the control diet reduced LDL and overall cholesterol levels, but also reduced positive HDL function.
 They also noted that because all three diets were healthy, there were no dramatic differences between the results.

-“Following a Mediterranean diet rich in virgin olive oil could protect our cardiovascular health in several ways, including making our ‘good cholesterol’ work in a more complete way,” senior study author Montserrat Fitó, M.D., Ph.D said in a release.
+“Following a Mediterranean diet rich in virgin olive oil could protect our cardiovascular health in several ways, including making our ‘good cholesterol’ work in a more complete way,” senior study author Montserrat Fitó, M.D., Ph.D says in a release.